Whyzanet/WhyzaGC/README.md

 At the top of the ino file are the variables that will need changing for your specific environment.

 Input is via 5 featherwing button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.
+I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb ( A&B and B&C for a total of 5 )

 HTTP diagnostic data is available via the ESP8266/ESP32 IP address on port 80.
 Huzzah IP address is shown via Button A display.